Maritime Drug Law Enforcement Act: Amendments

 Since its enactment in 1986, the Act has been amended a number of times.
 The Act was first revised in 1996 to increase U.S. jurisdiction.
 A small provision was added to clarify jurisdiction and extraterritoriality.

-The Act was further amended on October 3, 2008 to include what is now item 70508.
+The Act was further amended on October 3, 2008, to include what is now item 70508.
 The amendment included that the use of submersible and semi-submersible vessels without nationality be within U.S. jurisdiction.
-The amendment defined a 'semi-submersible' vessel as any kind of water vessel that is "capable of operating with most of its hull and bulk under the surface of the water" no matter whether the watercraft be manned or unmanned.
-The amendment defined a 'submersible' vessel as a watercraft able to operate "completely below the surface of the water", disregarding whether the vessel be manned or unmanned.
+The amendment defined a 'semi-submersible' vessel as any kind of water vessel that is "capable of operating with most of its hull and bulk under the surface of the water" no matter whether the watercraft be crewed or uncrewed.
+The amendment defined a 'submersible' vessel as a watercraft able to operate "completely below the surface of the water", disregarding whether the vessel be crewed or uncrewed.
 In addition to these definitions the amendment stated that any person in violation of the act will be liable to a civil penalty of up to $1,000,000 paid to the United States.

-The Act was amended for a third time on the 8th of February 2016 to include some minor changes surrounding the phrasing of different sections of the legislation.
+The Act was amended for a third time on February 8, 2016, to include some minor changes surrounding the phrasing of different sections of the legislation.
 These amendments included striking "watch program" in the heading of section 70122 and replacing it with "Watch Program" and inserting a period at the end of item 70508.
 Additionally, former item of 7053 was struck out and replaced with new item 7053 detailing "Manufacture, distribution, or possession of controlled substances on vessels".